 - Serve your child several small meals instead of 2 or 3 large ones.

 - Serve mild foods, such as rice, dry toast or crackers, gelatin, or applesauce.
-Do not give your child spicy foods, other fruits, and drinks that have caffeine or carbonation until 48 hours after all symptoms have gone away.
+Do not give your child spicy foods, other fruits, or drinks that have caffeine or carbonation until 48 hours after all symptoms have gone away.
 These foods may make your child's stomachache worse.

 - Do not give your child any medicines without talking to the doctor first.
 Medicines may mask the pain or make it worse.